 There are a number of large companies leading the way for corporate renewable procurement:

-Finally, worldwide, Google was very clearly the first company out of the gate to procure renewable energy.
-As of 2016, Google had already procured more than 2.5 gigawatts of combined wind and solar power, more than double the procurements of the next closest company.
-What’s more, Google is among the first companies to hit their target of 100% renewable energy, doing so over the course of 2017.
+Worldwide, Google was very clearly the first company out of the gate to procure renewable energy.
+By 2016, Google had already procured more than 2.5 gigawatts of combined wind and solar power, more than double the procurements of the next closest company.
+In 2017, Google became one of the first large companies to reach 100 percent renewable energy and they have continued to meet this goal each consecutive year.
+Overall, Google has purchased power from over 50 renewable energy projects, with a combined capacity of 5.5 GW.

 Power your own consumption with solar